Components of discriminants for systems of equations and irreducibility of determinants: Introduction

-Despite Cayley discriminants being well-known $A$-discriminants, the current paper provides an alternative view to Cayley discriminants for linearly dependent and BK-tuples in Theorems \ref{Theorem.
+Despite Cayley discriminants being well-known $A$-discriminants, the current paper provides an alternative view of Cayley discriminants for dependent and BK-tuples in Theorems \ref{Theorem.
 The Cayley discriminant for a linearly dependent tuple} and \ref{Theorem.
 Cayley Discriminants}.
 For a BK-tuple, Theorem \ref{Theorem.
 Cayley Discriminants} shows the Cayley discriminant equals the complete intersection of Cayley discriminants of all maximal simple BK-subtuples.
 This theorem leads to a slight simplification of the Matsui-Takeuchi degree formula in Corollary \ref{Corollary.
 Degree of the Cayley discriminant for a BK-tuple}.

+Defining equations of discriminants can be found using computer algebra systems and software (\href{https://symbolics.juliasymbolics.org/dev}{Julia}, \href{https://macaulay2.com}{Macaulay2}, \href{https://www.oscar-system.org}{Oscar}, \href{https://www.sagemath.org}{Sage}, ...), and then used to enumerate the components of the discriminants and determine their geometric characteristics.
+However, the complexity of this computation rapidly grows with dimension and the size of the support sets.
+Our results express the geometry of the discriminant components combinatorially in terms of the support sets, circumventing the costly symbolic computation of discriminants.

 The structure of the paper is as follows.
+Section \ref{Section.
+Irreducible intersections of subspaces with determinant} characterizes irreducible intersections for row-generated subspaces with the determinant hypersurface in the space of square matrices.
+Section \ref{Section.
+Esterov irreducibility theorem} is dedicated to the Esterov conjecture.
 Sections \ref{Section.
 Combinatorial Review} and \ref{Section.
-Discriminants-of-polynomial} remind some combinatorial results and general facts.
+Discriminants-of-polynomial} remind us some combinatorial results and general facts about discriminants.
 In Section \ref{Section.
-BK-multiplicaiton}, we construct a special multiplication of varieties necessary to describe discriminants for BK-tuples.
+BK-multiplicaiton}, we construct a special multiplication of varieties necessary to describe the discriminants for BK-tuples.
 Section \ref{Section.
 Discriminants for BK-tuples} characterizes $\mathscr{A}$-discriminants, Section \ref{Section.
 Cayley discriminants} - Cayley discriminants, and Section \ref{Section.
 Mixed discriminants} - mixed discriminants.
-For each type of discriminant, we enumerate components and compute their codimensions first for BK-tuples and then for linearly dependent tuples.
+For each type of discriminants, we enumerate components and compute their codimensions first for BK-tuples and then for dependent tuples.
 All computations of degrees are collected in Section \ref{Section.
 Degrees of components}.